kevinobee/markdown-cv/index.md

 · Permanent · 1 year · On-site · London, United Kingdom

-Working in the Technical Services team for Sitecore UK, delivering best practice guidance and professional services to clients and product partners.
+Working in the Technical Services team for Sitecore UK delivering best practice guidance and professional services to a wide range of clients and product partners.
 Assisted sales team with on-site PoC customer engagements and follow up.

-Member of Sitecore's MVC Task Force and contributing author to the Sitecore MVC Contrib project on GitHub.
+Active member of internal team supporting Sitecore MVC development with contributions to the Sitecore MVC repositories on GitHub.
 Author of Sitecore.Glimpse and Sitecore.Ship open source projects.

 Delivered SDF and SND Sitecore certification training courses in the UK.